Darkempire78/Discord-Tools/README.md

 ⚠️ A folder must be opened in VSCode to execute this command

-⚠️ Maven must be installed to build the jda tempate
+⚠️ Maven must be installed to build the JDA tempate

 <img src="images/video1.gif" width="500"/>